Esri/backlog-monitor-for-geoevent/README.md

 * open a command prompt in the directory containing the pom.xml file.
 * make sure JavaFX is on the classpath with this command "mvn com.zenjava:javafx-maven-plugin:2.0:fix-classpath"   (for details on this, see http://zenjava.com/javafx/maven/fix-classpath.html)
 * next build the application like this "mvn clean jfx:jar" which creates a jar file in target/jfx/app.
-* Now you can run the executable jar file with this command "mvn jfx:run" or "java -jar <jarfile-in-target>"
+* Now you can run the executable jar file by going to the folder where the jar file is, and running "java -jar <jarfile>"